 Supplies: Please respect the library staff’s workspace.
 Supplies such as pens, pencils, staplers, etc. are available upon request.

 AV Equipment: Students cannot check out equipment, videos, or audio-books.
-Resource students are allowed the privilege of checking out audio-books.

 Food Policy: No food, drinks, or gum are allowed in the library.

 Library Space: All library materials and chairs should be returned to their proper places before leaving the library.